Transformers represent belief state geometry in their residual stream: Results

 The Mess3 MSP has a fractal structure, shown in Figure \ref{fig:mess3results}B, providing a highly non-trivial test of our theory's prediction.
 Each point in this geometry corresponds to a probability distribution over the hidden states of the data generating process, and thus lies in a 2-simplex.

 To test these predictions, we analyzed the final layer of the transformer's residual stream, before the layer norm and unembedding.
 Using linear regression, we identified a 2D subspace of the 64-dimensional residual activations that best matched the ground-truth belief distributions from the MSP.
-Remarkably, the geometry of this 2D subspace closely resembled the predicted fractal structure (Figure~\ref{fig:mess3results}C), providing strong evidence that the transformer had indeed learned to represent the geometry of the belief states in its residual stream.
+Remarkably, the geometry of this 2D subspace closely resembled the predicted fractal structure (Figure~\ref{fig:mess3results}C), providing strong evidence that the transformer had indeed learned to represent the geometry of the belief states in its residual stream\footnote{These results hold when analyzing the activations after the final layer norm as well, see Figure \ref{fig:layernorm}.}.

-We ran a number of controls, shown in Figure \ref{fig:mess3_traiining_detail} to make sure these results were not artifacts.
+We ran a number of controls, shown in Figure \ref{fig:mess3_traiining_detail}, to make sure these results were not artifacts.
 First, we performed our analysis at multiple points through training and found that the simplex structure emerged gradually (Figure \ref{fig:mess3_traiining_detail}A), suggesting that the detailed fractal structure found at the end of training was not a trivial consequence of the model architecture or initialization.
-Quantifying the mean squared error of the regression revealed a decrease in the errors of belief-state geometry representation throughout the course of training (Figure \ref{fig:mess3_traiining_detail}D, first 4 bars).
-We also performed cross-validation, where only 20\% of all input-activation pairs were used to train the regression, and then the held out 80\% data was used to visualize and analyze the result, and found that the geometry of the belief state was still well represented (Figure \ref{fig:mess3_traiining_detail}B) and that the mean squared error was similar to that of the full regression (Figure \ref{fig:mess3_traiining_detail}D, red vs. purple bars).
+Second, quantifying the mean squared error of the regression revealed a decrease in the errors of belief-state geometry representation throughout the course of training (Figure \ref{fig:mess3_traiining_detail}D, first 4 bars).
+In addition, more faithful representation of the belief state geometry in the residual stream corresponded to lower cross entropy loss (Figure \ref{fig:mse}).
+Third, we performed cross-validation, where only 20\% of all input-activation pairs were used to train the regression, and then the held out 80\% data was used to visualize and analyze the result, and found that the geometry of the belief state was still well represented (Figure \ref{fig:mess3_traiining_detail}B) and that the mean squared error was similar to that of the full regression (Figure \ref{fig:mess3_traiining_detail}D, red vs.\ purple bars).
 Finally, we ran a control that preserved the fractal geometry in the simplex but shuffled the input-point correspondences, resulting in the regression mapping all points to the simplex center due to the lack of discoverable structure (Figure \ref{fig:mess3_traiining_detail}C).